eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

 #### Run tests against specific (e.g., hotspot 8) SDK

-`<impl>` and `<subset>` elements are used to annotate tests in playlist.xml, so that the tests will be run against the targeted JDK_IMPL and JDK_VERSION (and is determined by the SDK defined in TEST_JDK_HOME variable).
+`<impl>` and `<version>` elements are used to annotate tests in playlist.xml, so that the tests will be run against the targeted JDK_IMPL and JDK_VERSION (and is determined by the SDK defined in TEST_JDK_HOME variable).

-For example, adding a `<subsets><subset>8</subset></subsets>` block into the [target definition of TestExample](https://github.com/eclipse/openj9/blob/master/test/functional/TestExample/playlist.xml#L26-L49) would mean that test would only get run against jdk8 and would be skipped for other JDK versions.
-If `<subsets>` or `<impls>` are not included in the target definition, then it is assumed that ALL versions and implementations are valid for that test target.
+For example, adding a `<versions><version>8</version></versions>` block into the [target definition of TestExample](https://github.com/eclipse/openj9/blob/master/test/functional/TestExample/playlist.xml#L26-L49) would mean that test would only get run against jdk8 and would be skipped for other JDK versions.
+If `<versions>` or `<impls>` are not included in the target definition, then it is assumed that ALL versions and implementations are valid for that test target.

 #### Rerun the failed tests from the last run